 Prachi is a fashion & lifestyle blogger and an interior enthusiast.

 Travelling alone is nerve-wracking, exhilarating, and so very satisfying, all at the same time.
 It was my first solo trip and I must say, I have learned the straightforwardness and simplicity of various trivial traditions to feel grounded, so I can make the most of being alone, in a new place.
 If you are a wanderer, you will love Hampi because it provides the chance to come across people from various countries and feels adventurously free without the agony of safety concerns.
 You are likely to encounter approachable and socially prosperous people.

 Hampi Landscape and Architecture

 Elevated over the amazing landscape; demarcated by huge rocks and stones, coconut, sugarcane plantations and banana trees—Hampi is a small yet beautiful village in Karnataka, India.

 Hampi is regal and captivating.
-It is one of the historically and traditionally rich places and also acknowledged as a southern cultural hub of the country.
+It is a historically and traditionally rich place and is also acknowledged as a southern cultural hub of the country.
 The beautiful and attractive architecture imparts the whole place an emotion of agelessness and persistence.
 The stimulating years old structures look magnificent and fascinating even today.
 Hampi has about 1,600 monuments.
 The ruins are existent in markets, palaces and temples which have been renovated and preserved by UNESCO and it has been listed under the UNESCO World Heritage Site.

 History and Heritage

 In ancient times, Hampi was known as ‘Vijaynagara,’ which means the ‘city of Victory’.
 Gifted with Tungabhadra on sideways and peaks on the adjacent crossways; Hampi is the only vestige of Vijayanagar Kingdom.
 It has been the native land of numerous praiseworthy kings because of its inordinate geographical surroundings.